Blockhead

-Sex: MALE Age: 1.5 Yrs Old
+Sex: MALE Age: 2.5

-GOOD with dogs, OLDER KIDS ONLY, GOOD with dog savvy cats
+GOOD with dogs, OLDER KIDS ONLY, GOOD with dog-savvy cats

 ADOPTION FEE: $550 www.unbreakabull.com/adopt

-From the foster mom: Blockhead is an energetic and handsome goobie goobs that just happens to be deaf.
+Blockhead is an energetic and handsome goobie goobs that just happens to be deaf.
 I affectionately say he is smart but not very bright.
-He is very treat motivated and caught on really fast to learning hand signals!
-So far he knows sit, down, stay and wait.
+He is very treat motivated and caught on really fast to learning hand signals.
+He knows sit, down, stay and wait.
 He walks in a near perfect heel position.
-He doesn’t try chasing squirrels or rabbits He has learned to respect thresholds and he knows to sit and wait before before we go out for our walks or when he comes inside.
+He doesn’t try chasing squirrels or rabbits.
+He has learned to respect thresholds and he knows to sit and wait before before we step out the door.
 We do training daily.
-He knows the place command and we are working on duration with his down stays.
+He knows the place command and he is doing better with duration.
 He is kennel AND potty trained!
 ZERO accidents!

 What would his perfect family look like?
 Because he is deaf, can startle easily, is an energetic young dog and can jump up on people, it would be recommended that he live in a home without little kids.
 He would most likely be fine in a home that has older, calmer and respectable kids (maybe 13+ years).
 You should have bully experience because as he lives up to his name … he literally is a blockhead.
-He can be a rebellious and stubborn teenager and can try and push you.
-He needs a strong handler and will benefit with structure in his life and he does well with being on a schedule.
-His bed time is usually 9 p.m. as he is exhausted after his evening walks.
-We normally walk between 3-4 miles per day to help burn off his energy.
-He would probably be a good running/jogging partner as he will match your speed.
-With proper training, he would probably make a perfect hiking partner and may do great off-leash (with proper recall).
-If you want to do really fun things with him, doing sniff work or doing an agility course might be great for him!
-He is not dog or people reactive.
-He gets excited when he sees people and other dogs but that is because he wants to meet them.
-He can get very excited and may jump up but we have been working on that.
-He has made several new friends in the neighborhood, including the mail lady.
-She likes to give him treats and he loves her.
+He can be a rebellious and stubborn teenager and can try and push boundaries.
+He needs a strong handler and will thrive with boundaries and structure.

-He does well with my three dogs but I don’t let them play unsupervised since my dogs are older and don’t have the same energy level.
+He does well with my two dogs but I don’t let them play unsupervised since my dogs are older and don’t have the same energy level.
 He also doesn’t understand the corrections my dogs give him (maybe because he is deaf).
-But he would probably do good with a younger dog that also has high energy and loves to play.
+He would probably do good with a younger dog that also has high energy and loves to play.
 But he would be good as an only dog as well.
 Sometimes during play, he can get a little too ramped up and needs to be corrected to calm down.

 For communication, we use a mini-educator eCollar.
 Since he cannot hear verbal commands, we need a way to communicate and this has worked well.
 He sleeps in his own room at night and I let him sleep outside his kennel.
 When I leave the house, he goes into his pro-kennel.
 Over the last few months, he has been going into a wire kennel during the day while I work and his job is to chill out in the kennel and just relax.
 He gets kennel time every day even if I am home all day to help him get used to the wire kennel.